EnHatch/SwiftStyleGuide/README.md

 }
 ```

+Make methods class methods if they don't depends on instance state (e.g. if the method doesn't use any instance variables).
+This makes it much easier to reason through a method if there is no need to think about the states it can be in.

 ## Closure Expressions

 Use trailing closure syntax only if there's a single closure expression parameter at the end of the argument list.
 Give the closure parameters descriptive names.

 **Preferred:**

 ```swift
 UIView.animateWithDuration(1.0) {
   self.myView.alpha = 0